 Highlights: Access to live meetings, discussion forums, blogs, or one-on-one chats, all meetings are held on In The Rooms’ website through its own platform.

 In The Rooms gives people in recovery a place to socialize between face-to-face meetings.
 The online community has since garnered more than 800,000 members.

 Using live meetings and discussion groups, In The Rooms connects people around the world with others in recovery.
-The organization recommends using the online tools in addition to face-to-face meetings.
-These online tools have been a substitute for members during the COVID-19 pandemic.
+The organization recommends using its online tools in addition to face-to-face meetings.
+These online tools have been a substitute connection method for members during the COVID-19 pandemic.

 In The Rooms hosts fellowships like AA, Wellbriety, Life Recovery, and several groups that are exclusive to In The Rooms.

 - The community offers more than 130 live video meetings every week.

 - Attendees have the option to be anonymous or public.

 - Online meetings are held on the In The Rooms platform, so there may be a learning curve for those used to Zoom.

 Best for finding a sober community near you